- 2014 Capital Budget Summary

 Phil was born in London Ontario, and lived in several southern Ontario communities, before moving to Sachs Harbour in 2000.
 Phil is a University graduate and has completed numerous university courses and programs while in the north and served with the Canadian Armed Forces.
 Phil’s parents moved in Canada in the mid 60’s and have worked hard and opened a small business in the mid 80’s, often struggling during very difficult economic conditions.
 Phil has learned a great deal from the hardship his parents experienced while operating a small business.

-Cory is a lifelong northerner, born in Inuvik and raised in Yellowknife.
-After graduating from Sir John Franklin in 1989, Cory sought vocation in the construction industry apprenticing in two building trades; carpentry and cabinetmaking.
-In 1996 Cory received an Associates Degree in Management and went on to venture into a number of diversified management roles.
-By the fall of 2003 Cory integrated his construction skills with his management experience and transformed his career into project management.
-Since 2010 Cory has worked as the owner/operator of CORVAN Consultants Ltd, providing project management and business development services for the construction industry.
+Cory is a lifelong NWT resident, born in Inuvik and raised in Yellowknife.
+After graduating from Sir John Franklin High School in 1989 Cory sought vocation in the construction industry apprenticing in two building trades; carpentry and cabinetmaking.
+In 1996 Cory received an Associates Degree in Management and ventured into a number of diversified management roles.
+In 2003 Cory integrated his construction background with his management experience and transformed his career into project management.
+Since 2010 Cory has worked as the owner/operator of CORVAN Consultants Ltd, providing project management and business development services for the north's construction industry.
+In the spring of 2014, Cory founded and co-created Event Rentals Yellowknife Ltd, providing rental equipment, planning and logistics services for events, festivals, workshops and conferences to Yellowknife and the Northwest Territories.

 Dan had happy childhood in Northlands and School Draw Avenue, fostering an enduring, affectionate feeling for his hometown.
 That inspired Dan to run as the youngest candidate in the 2003 territorial election in the riding of Yellowknife Centre, at the age of 18.
 In the 9 years since then, Dan graduated from Sir John Franklin High School, earned an undergraduate degree in Political Science from Queen’s University and a masters in Political Science from the University of British Columbia.
 After university, Dan returned to Yellowknife to work for 3 years as a Climate Change Specialist in the Department of Environment and Natural Resources, GNWT.
 In October 2012, Dan transferred to the Department of Health and Social Services, GNWT as the Strategic Advisor to the Public Health Network P/T Co-Chair.